 Special Indebtedness as defined in G.S. §142-82 ("SI"), is a commonly-used financing vehicle employed by most states and localities.
 Sometimes issued on an unsecured basis or sometimes secured by a specific stream of revenues, a lease payment or financing agreement (and sometimes by a security interest in the project being financed), such obligations are paid from annual appropriated amounts for debt service.
 Depending upon market conditions, additional credit support and structure, the financial markets usually assess an interest rate penalty of 5-25 basis points for the State's appropriation-supported debt when compared with the State's GO bonds.
-Using the more conservative penalty, this translates into approximately \$3.4 million of additional interest over the life of a typical \$100 million General Fund supported debt issue.
+Using the more conservative penalty, this translates into approximately \$3.4 million of additional interest over the life of a typical \$100 million General Fund-supported debt issue.

-The rating agencies note that most states have incorporated alternative financing methods, including lease revenue, appropriation-supported or special-tax debt into their liability profile.
-GO debt represents 52% of overall state debt according to Moody's, with eleven states having no GO debt at all.
-Assuming the issuance of both the Connect NC Bonds (GO) and the Build NC Bonds (SI), the State will reverse its trend of reducing the amount of appropriation-supported debt as a percentage of the total debt portfolio.
+The rating agencies note that most states have incorporated alternative financing methods, including lease-revenue, appropriation-supported or special-tax debt into their liability profile.
+GO debt represents 52% of overall state debt according to Moody's, although twelve states have no GO debt at all.
+Projecting both the payoff of existing debt (most GO) and issuance of both the Connect NC Bonds (GO) and the Build NC Bonds (SI), GO debt will still represent over 50% of the State's debt portfolio.